TomatoTok/Fai-Projects/README.md

 # Fai-Proyects
-All of my informatic university proyects and works are here.
+All of my informatic college projects and homeworks are here.
 Check it out!.